 - Is ahead of schedule and will require 8 days instead of 10 days to complete since SPI=1.25.

 - Is behind budget and will cost $ 30,000 to complete instead of $ 25,000 since CPI=0.83.

 The 3rd and final step of the process is to forecast where the project will be at completion.
 This is done through calculating the values outlined in Table 4.

 Based on Table 4, the project will require an additional $ 30,000 (ETC) to complete and end up costing a total of $ 42,500 (EAC), which is $ 2,500 (VAC) more than initially budgeted.
 Overall, the project team would have to be 1% (TCPI) more efficient than they have been to date to finish the project on budget.
 Additionally, since Task A will only take an additional 1.6 days to complete, this will not impact the overall schedule of the project as Task B, which is on the critical path, is anticipated to finish ahead of time.
 Therefore, in the overall project will finish 2 days ahead of schedule.

 The information provided by EVM usually translates into the risk log, where it is evaluated.
 Where the risk evaluation results in a need to prevent projected schedule and/or budget delays, the PMs can take action accordingly to prevent or mitigate the risks.
 Next time we will investigate actions that could be taken by PMs to address schedule delays and budget overages.

-At PLC Fire Safety Solutions, our Project Management team strives to deliver all Fire Protection project work on schedule and within budget, whilst adhering to the highest levels of quality.
+At PLC Fire Safety Engineering, our Project Management team strives to deliver all Fire Protection project work on schedule and within budget, whilst adhering to the highest levels of quality.
 We are well versed in the science of fire protection and strive to pass that understanding onto our clients, so they can operate their facilities safely and economically.